chuckreynolds/WPFBOGP/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
+= 2.0.2 =
+* Fixes bug that would display a PHP warning with debug mode turned on.

+= 2.0.1 =
+* Fixed bug where og:url was returning a https URL instead of http, causing Facebook Linter to fail.
+Now using the WordPress function is_ssl() instead of the $_SERVER global variable.
+* Fixed bug with some SEO plugins where the page title and meta description were not being pulled correctly.
+* Changed front pages to have the og:type 'website', not 'article'.
+* Fixed bug where the 'force fallback' checkbox will check itself after initial installation.

 = 2.0 =
 * Now works with ALL SEO plugins AND Frameworks like Genesis and Thesis.
 It now grabs the actual outputted <title> tag and <meta> description after all SEO plugins/themes/etc have done their job.
 * New Open Graph feature allow multiple images therefore we now add all those properly for selection (in Facebook, Google +, and even now Linkedin) if there are more than one in the post/page in addition to any featured image and the fallback image in settings (only if force fallback isn't selected).